iappyx/Instrumenta/README.md

 The add in will work in OS X, with some minor issues:
 * Some icons will not show correctly in the ribbon (underlying functionality will work).
 Custom icons for Instrumenta are on the backlog.

-Export to E-mail (as PPT or PDF) is supported but requires some additional installation of an AppleScript-file due to OS X sandbox.
-See instructions below.
+* Export to E-mail (as PPT or PDF) is supported but requires some additional installation of an AppleScript-file due to OS X sandbox.
+See installation instructions below.

 As stated in the license: THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.